Cerno-b/mtg-turing-machine/README.md

 ### Magic: The Gathering Turing Machine

-The final step in the conversion is to run the simulation in the realm of Magic: The Gathering.
+The final step in the conversion is to run the simulation within the world of Magic: The Gathering.
 Since re-creating the full rule set of M:TG is no small feat, this project only simulates the parts that are relevant to the Turing machine.
-Some simplifications have been made.
-The code is heavily documented to describe the rationale behind the application of the specific M:TG rules.
+Wherever a simplification has been made, the code is heavily documented to describe the rationale behind the application of the corresponding M:TG rules.
 Setting up the game from scratch is not part of the simulation.
 Please refer to the [paper](mtg-turing-machine\documentation\literature\1904.09828.pdf), or watch Kyle Hill's excellent [video](https://www.youtube.com/watch?v=pdmODVYPDLA) explaining how it's done.

 For our purposes, we need to convert a UTM to a MTG-TM and run it.
 The whole chain looks like this, but you can jump in at any point if you have constructed a different representation by hand: